The third homology of stem-extensions and Whitehead's quadratic functor: Introduction

-Whitehead's quadratic functor is an important functor, which first appeared in the context of algebraic topology.
-This is a functor from the category of abelian groups to itself and usually is denoted by $\Gamma$.
-Most of important aspects of this functor is known and its has been generalized in various ways.
+An important tool to investigate our main problem is Whitehead's quadratic functor.
+This functor, which first appeared in the context of algebraic topology, is a functor from the category of abelian groups to itself and usually is denoted by $\Gamma$.
+Most of important aspects of this functor is known and it has been generalised in various ways.

 For an abelian group $A$, we give a precise homological description of the kernel of the natural map